 If you’re going the taxable route, you need to be a bit more careful so you don’t incur unnecessary tax bills.
 You want your gains to be long term gains (meaning the money sat there for more than a year) so you can pay a lower tax rate on your earnings.
 So, you need to decide up front whether you want to go for a diversified portfolio or just want to go with the LifeStrategy fund for good.
 If you want to go diversified, just buy into each fund you want with the minimum needed to get in, then keep contributing to a savings account and buying into more funds until you have the diversity you want.
 After that, don’t rebalance – just contribute more to individual funds until you have the allocation you want.

 For now, I’m just investing in Vanguard Total Stock Market and Vanguard Total International, keeping them at a 50/50 split.
 At some point, I will likely diversify this somewhat, but I’ll do it all at once when both have very nice balances and most of the taxes I would pay would be long term taxes.

 A new question: Do you recommend using a dealer for car maintenance and repairs or a garage you trust?
 I have a 2005 Honda Pilot and because it is a “certified” used car, I’ve been using a dealer but I feel like I’m throwing money out the window and possibly getting taken for a ride.
 Same deal with the last dealer I used (last car).

 I tend to agree with the Car Talk guys – the best route is finding a good independent shop to work with.
-Dealers do solid work, but they have very high labor rates and insist on OEM parts.
+Dealers do solid work, but they have very high labor rates and insist on OEM parts, which are typically more expensive than aftermarket parts.
 On the other hand, independent garages can be of varying quality.